polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 ["Proof of Existence"](https://en.wikipedia.org/wiki/Proof_of_Existence) dApp using the Substrate blockchain development framework and the [FRAME](../../knowledgebase/runtime/frame) library.

+What is a substrate dApp?
+The goal, for our purposes, here is a **user facing application** that interacts **custom substrate implementation**.
+The very bare bones required here are:

+1. A complete substrate blockchain with an API for your custom functionality
+2. A complete GUI with custom elements that reads and writes to this API

-This tutorial should take you about **1 hour** to complete.
+This tutorial should take you about **1 hour** to complete (can you believe that substrate enables you to do this in such a tiny amount fo time?!).
 We will be using the [Rust programming language](https://www.rust-lang.org/) and [ReactJS](https://reactjs.org/), but you do not need to know these to be able to complete this guide.
 We will provide you with working code snippets and explain what all the code does at a high level.